jwhiteman/lucidsimple-blog/_posts/2016-01-31-exunit-cheat-sheet.md

 <h3 id="seed">10.
 Use the Test Seed to Fight Intermittent Errors</h3>

-Intermittent errors are probably unavoidable, especially if you're writing concurrent programs.
+Intermittent errors are probably unavoidable if you're writing concurrent programs.

 To help fight this, ExUnit tests are run in a random order via a seed integer.